How are bail and bond handled under Georgia criminal defense rules?

-How do Georgia criminal defense attorneys challenge line-up procedures?
+How do Georgia criminal defense lawyers handle bail jumping charges?

 What’s the legal defense for accidentally discharging a firearm in Georgia?